Deepender25/Readme-Architect-AI/docs/development/GITHUB_OAUTH_SETUP.md

 # 🔐 GitHub OAuth Setup Guide

-This guide will help you set up GitHub OAuth authentication for your AutoDoc AI application.
+This guide will help you set up GitHub OAuth authentication for your ReadmeArchitect application.

 ## 📋 Prerequisites